Myers-Briggs Personality Types: Understanding Your Psychological Profile

 Sentinels: Observant and Judging Personalities

-They excel in roles that require attention to detail and adherence to established procedures.
+Sentinels are often described as reliable and methodical, thriving in environments that demand attention to detail and adherence to established practices.

 Explorers: Observant and Prospecting Personalities